 This recipe which I got from a dear friend (Shanza, thanks for this one), is a true celebration of Indian flavours.
 The fiery, hot redness of the chilli powder and the green chillies rub shoulders with the fresh aroma of curry leaves coating each single piece of fish making this a lip-smacking favourite for seafood lovers.

-1. Fish (any variety) – I used 2 sea bass fish fillets, cut into small bite-sized pieces
+- Fish any variety – I used 2 sea bass fish fillets, cut into small bite-sized pieces

-2. Red chilli powder – 2 tbsp (1 tbsp for marinating fish and 1 tbsp for the masala)
+- Red chilli powder – 2 tsp 1 tsp for marinating fish and 1 tsp for the masala

-6. Tomato – 1 medium, deseeded and diced
+- Tomato – 1 medium deseeded and diced

-- Marinate the fish pieces using chilli powder and salt; keep aside for 30 minutes.
+- Marinate the fish pieces using chilli powder, garlic paste and salt; keep aside for 30 minutes.
 Shallow fry in oil and drain well.
 (If you are using fillet pieces, make sure that you do not constantly turn the fish pieces or you could end up breaking it into smaller bits).

 - In a pan, heat 3 tbsp oil, add curry leaves, onions and green chillies.
-Saute for a minute (you want the crunch of the onions) and add the tomatoes, salt, chilli powder and coriander powder.
+Saute for a minute (you want the crunch of the onions) and add the tomatoes, salt, remaining chilli powder and coriander powder.
 Saute for a minute more and add the fried fish pieces.

 - Mix well but gently and finally sprinkle the chilli flakes.

 - Hot and spicy fish chilli is ready.